PhysicsFind a programme

 A first degree in physics or a related subject, normally at a level equivalent to at least UK upper second-class honours, or a relevant postgraduate master's qualification.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The school has about 90 teaching and research staff.
 It is housed in the H H Wills Physics Laboratory that has recently undergone a major investment programme designed to create a new state-of-the-art research environment for both students and staff.
 The latest facility to be added is a new semiconductor processing laboratory (clean room) to support research in quantum photonics and electronic devices.
 The school is well positioned to carry out cutting-edge research in most major fields of physics.

-The School of Physics is one of the leading physics institutes in the United Kingdom, with a strong international reputation in a wide range of research fields.
+The School of Physics has a strong international reputation in a wide range of research fields.
 Our research groups are organised as follows: